this-pama/toolkit-micro-site-template/README.md

-# Getting Started with the UNDP AccLab Toolkit Micro-site
+# Getting Started with the UNDP Accelerator Labs Toolkit Micro-site

-Welcome to the UNDP AccLab Toolkit Micro-site project!
+Welcome to the UNDP Accelerator Labs Toolkit Micro-site project!
 This README provides a quick guide on how to set up and customize your Toolkit site.

 ## Table of Contents